-- 9.1 SJFA is committed to the widespread use of electronic mail (e-mail) in order to improve efficiency and productivity and to save on paper. - 9.2 E-mail is a valuable addition to the more traditional means of communication.
+- 9.1 SJFA is committed to the widespread use of email in order to improve efficiency and productivity and to save on paper. - 9.2 Email is a valuable addition to the more traditional means of communication.
 It is fast and the sender can receive confirmation of when the recipients received and opened the message.
 Text can have files attached and can be copied to several people without the need for photocopying and postage.
-The potential for improved speed and efficiency is great. - 9.3 Inappropriate use, however, causes many problems ranging from minor distractions, system corruptions and information overload to legal claims against SJFA and individual employees. - 9.4 All e-mail data stored on the SJFA's servers from time to time is the property of SJFA and SJFA can deal with such data in whatever manner it may decide.
+The potential for improved speed and efficiency is great. - 9.3 Inappropriate use, however, causes many problems ranging from minor distractions, system corruptions and information overload to legal claims against SJFA and individual employees. - 9.4 All email data stored on the SJFA's servers from time to time is the property of SJFA and SJFA can deal with such data in whatever manner it may decide.